-- Assignment feedback sheet

 - Assignment task sheet

 - Assignment

-- Bibliography

-- Turnitin report
+- Reference List

 5.7 Can I submit a draft?

 The following guidelines have been drafted to promote consistency across the Higher Education provision within Leeds City College.

 When can I submit a Draft?

 The latest date for draft submissions to be submitted will be 2 weeks prior to the hand in date for the assessment.
 You must remember that it could take up to a week for the tutor to give you feedback so you may wish to submit your draft earlier than 2 weeks before the deadline so that you have more time to incorporate the feedback into your work.